turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 ## Backend

-### What is Board Game State?
+### What is roomState?

 Your game state is held in the [RoomState](/docs/API/backend#roomstate) object.
 You can tell UrTurn if your game is joinable and/or if it is finished.
 You can also define the "state" object that will define the way the board currently looks.
-For this tic-tac-toe game, the BoardGame state will look like this:
+For this tic-tac-toe game, the roomState state will look like this:

 ```json
 {